Henshaw-knight/Python_FastApi_project-/README.md

 # Python_FastApi_project-
-#A preliminary KODECAMP 2.0 task for intermediate level.
+#A KODECAMP 2.0 repository for all my intermediate level tasks.

 # Installation
 pip install fastapi[all]